nebuly-ai/optimate/README.md

 | **≥3**            | Aggressive precision reduction techniques are used to produce the lightest and fastest model possible.
 Accuracy drops depend on both model type and task type.
 A simple binary classification can still show accuracy drops around ~0.1%.  |

 </details>

-And please leave a ⭐ for the work in developing the library.
-If many people like the library, we will keep building great new features.
-We already have a long list of ideas in mind ✨

 <img  src="https://user-images.githubusercontent.com/83510798/167514430-896577a1-7d70-416a-b170-5d861ba58cad.png">